The UCM Dance Program:

 The dance program at UCM is designed to train dancers, choreographers, and performers with particular attention to artistryand technical dancing.
 UCM is interested in creating an overall “intelligent dancer”- meaning a dancer that is fluent in various dance techniques, kinesthetic awareness, improvisation and compositional skills, performance experience, and production knowledge.
 We are committed to nurturing and stimulating a student’s interest in dance with a balanced program that will offer all of these elements.
 UCM Dance operates with an open door policy encouraging students to participate in the art of dance in a variety of ways, allowing them to develop skills useful in their careers and life situations.

 UCM Dance offers dancers a unique opportunity to discover, develop, and display their dance talents, potential, and creativity.
 A broad dance curriculum emphasizes both physical and cognitive skills and includes classes for academic credit in:

-- Modern Dance I & II
+Modern Dance I & II

-- Ballet Dance I & II
+Ballet Dance I & II

-- Tap Dance I & II
+Tap Dance I & II

-- Ballroom Dance I & II
+Ballroom Dance I & II

-- Musical Theatre Dance
+Musical Theatre Dance

-Performance & Choreographic Opportunities:
+Dance Performance & Choreographic Opportunities:

-The Richard Herman BlackBox Theatre Program: Each semester students have the opportunity to submit a proposal to create original choreographic dance works for the BlackBox Experimental Theatre productions.
+BlackBox Experimental Theatre: Each semester students have the opportunity to submit a proposal to create original choreographic dance works for the BlackBox Experimental Theatre productions.
 For these shows, students find their own dancers and collaborate with other students to create a full evening of performances.

-The UCM Department of Music’s Opera Theatre: Most recently, students also have the opportunity to dance in the UCM Music Department’s Opera Theatre performances in the spring semester.
+The UCM Department of Music’s Opera Theatre: Most recently, students also have the opportunity to dance in The UCM Music Department’s Opera Theatre performances in the spring semester.

 Student Dance Organizations:

-American College Dance Festival Association:
+American College Dance Association:

 UCM Dance Club on Facebook